Social Media? Check! Domain Name? Check! Website Hosting? Check! Now what????

 So why do a blog at all?
 If you have the discipline to maintain it and if you are shooting enough to be able to add new images regularly, go for it!
 A blog that consists of photos and short write-ups about your experience with your subjects is a great marketing tool.
 Blog posts that talk about how much fun you had shooting a couple’s engagement portrait accompanied by a great image with lots of happy personality is very powerful.
 Or a post that talks about how beautiful a couple’s wedding was and how you felt privileged to be able to spend the most important day of their lives with them.
 Or a post about the high school senior and all their hobbies and accomplishments and the cool things that you did together to create their photos.
 These kind of blog posts will make new customers fall in love with you.
 That is, if you post consistently and your photographs are AWESOME!

 If you do blog, be sure to stay on point.
 If you are a wedding and portrait photographer, don’t start adding blog posts about camera reviews or your Photoshop techniques.
-If you want to teach workshops and be a YouTuber, create a separate website for that and link to it from your main website.
+If you want to teach workshops and be a YouTuber, create a separate website for that and link to it from your photography website.
 A bride to be does not want to read your Photoshop tutorial.

 Ok, I promised to tell you about my recent rebranding.
 Below is my logo as it looked 17 years ago.